Welcome to our tribute to In Melbourne Tonight, regarded as Australia’s greatest ever television show.

-Broadcast live on GTV9 from it’s studios in Richmond Victoria, In Melbourne Tonight ran from 6 May 1957 to 1970.
-Each show commenced with an announcement of the guest performers over the show’s theme song Gee, But You’re Swell.
+In Melbourne Tonight ran from 6 May 1957 to 1970.
+Each show commenced with an announcement of the guest performers over the show’s theme song Gee, But You’re Swell, followed by “and, here’s Graham” catchcry.

-It began in 1956, just in time for the Melbourne Olympics and soon became immensely popular.
-So too did the host of the show, Graham Kennedy, who became that classic icon, a household word.
+Television in Australia had began a year earlier, in time for the Melbourne Olympics.
+In Melbourne Tonight was seen as ground-breaking television and became compulsory viewing, so popular that the host of the show, Graham Kennedy became a classic icon, a household word.

-He was the king of comedy, the recognised successor to Australia’s previous comic king and lord of misrule, Roy Rene.
-With In Melbourne Tonight Kennedy brought to and adapted for television Australia’s rich history of very risqué music hall, vaudeville, and variety.
+Almost over-night, Graham Kennedy became the king of comedy, the recognised successor to Australia’s previous comic king and lord of misrule, Roy Rene.
+With In Melbourne Tonight Kennedy brought to and adapted for television, Australia’s rich history of very risqué music hall, vaudeville, and variety.

 Geoff Corke was Kennedy’s offsider until 1959 when Bert Newton joined GTV-9 from HSV-7 to become Kennedy’s straight-man.
 This began a professional partnership that continued for many years and a friendship that continued until Kennedy’s death in 2005.